coderefinery/reproducible-research/_episodes/02-organizing-projects.md

 ---

-### Services for sharing and collaborating on research data
+### International services for sharing and collaborating on research data
 - [Zenodo](https://zenodo.org/): A general-purpose open access repository created by OpenAIRE and CERN.
 Integration with GitHub, allows researchers to upload files up to 50 GB.